seyhajin/flux/README.md

 #### Modules

 Flux project can use other Flux modules.
 Input type must be `system` and ends with `.flux` extension.
-A Flux module is a static library interconnectde between them.
-It is better to use them to save compilation time and have a clean workspace.
+A Flux module is a static library, interconnected between them.
+It is better to use them to save compilation time and have an orderly workspace.

 *NOTE: Input type is `system` from workspace directory*